Purchase Order T&Cs

 36. The Supplier must obtain the Contractor or client’s approval of the installation of the floor prior to commencement in relation to type, quality, size and all other relevant criteria.

-37. The Supplier must carry out, and by performing the Works is deemed to have carried out, a thorough inspection of the substrate existing at the Site or installed by the Supplier and acknowledges and agrees that the substrates are satisfactory and that the Supplier has no claims against to Australian Restoration & Construction for any failure in the product after installation.
+37. The Supplier must carry out, and by performing the Works is deemed to have carried out, a thorough inspection of the substrate existing at the Site or installed by the Supplier and acknowledges and agrees that the substrates are satisfactory and that the Supplier has no claims against to ARC Projects for any failure in the product after installation.

 38. The Agreement contains the entire understanding and agreement between the parties as to the subject matter of the Agreement and all previous agreements, negotiations, warranties, understandings or representations, express or implied, in relation to that subject matter are superseded by the Agreement and have no effect, and no party shall be liable to the other party in respect of same.